Neighborhooods

 Washington Square

-Washington Square, originally designated in 1682 as Southeast Square, is an open-space park in Center City Philadelphia's Southeast quadrant and one of the five original planned squares laid out on the city grid by William Penn's surveyor, Thomas Holme.
-It is part of both the Washington Square West and Society Hill neighborhoods.
+Washington Square is an open-space park in Center City Philadelphia's Southeast quadrant and one of the five original planned squares laid out on the city grid by William Penn's surveyor, Thomas Holme.
 In 2005, the National Park Service took over ownership and management of Washington Square, through an easement from the City of Philadelphia.
 Washington Square is now part of Independence National Historical Park.

 Society Hill